Kavi Mailing List Manager Help

 When a message is posted to the list, it is sent to the:

-Regular Subscriber list
+Regular Subscriber List

 The Regular Subscriber list alias mailbox distributes the message to every user on the Regular Subscriber list.

-Digest Subscriber list
+Digest Subscriber List

-raw archives
+raw ezmlm-idx archives

-List email has certain features that distinguish it from email correspondence sent directly from person to person.
+Mailing list email has certain features that distinguish it from email correspondence sent directly from person to person.
 Before a message is distributed to the list, the mailing list resets the information in certain fields.
-List email has these distinguishing features:

 'To:'